justsuf/justsuf/README.md

 ## Hi there 👋

-I'm justsuf, I am a software student in The Netherlands
+I'm justsuf, a software student from The Netherlands.

-I mostly do school project and some hobbying.
+I mainly work on school projects, but I also like to experiment with personal hobby projects.

-If I have a fun school project/hobby project, there is a high chances that I'll build it and upload it.
+Whenever I create something interesting, there's a good chance I’ll build it and upload it.

+🧠 Skills

-My main languages are python, javascript,html,css and learing php atm.
+My main programming languages are:

+Python

+JavaScript

+HTML & CSS

+Currently learning PHP

-Fun facts:
+🎉 Fun Facts

-I have a dog
+I have a dog 🐶

-I don't like coffee and love thea initial D is my favorite anime Habbies:gaming/simracing, anime, building things for my hobbys.
+I don’t like coffee, but I love tea ☕

+Initial D is my favorite anime

+My hobbies include gaming, sim racing, watching anime, and building things related to my hobbies